 3. The Famous Painters – Rembrandt

-We visited the Rijksmuseum in June of 2017 and at this time Rembrandt’s masterpiece, “Nights Watch” was on exhibit in a special viewing room.
+We visited the Rijksmuseum in June of 2017.
+At that time, Rembrandt’s masterpiece, “Nights Watch” was on exhibit in a special viewing room.
 Rembrandt is so famous that he is one of the only artists to be best known by his first name.
 (His full name is Rembrandt Harmenszoon van Rijn).
-You can’t miss a chance to see this native Dutch artist for yourself, so make sure you find his work on the second floor.
+You can’t miss a chance to see this native Dutch artist for yourself!
+Make sure you find his work on the second floor.
 Luckily, many of his other pieces are held in the Rijks in a more permanent display If the Night’s Watch has left the rotation when you visit.

 4. Special Collections Dutch Porcelain, Ships, & Jewelery

-If you look around the souvenirs shops that line Amsterdam’s city, you will see lots of trinkets in white and blue with beautiful designs, replicas of the iconic Dutch porcelain.
-In the Rijks special collection exhibit on the ground level, they have an impressive collection of original Dutch porcelain that’s absolutely breathtaking.
-If 2D art isn’t really your favorite, skip the rest of the museum and head here first – the Special Collections exhibit is a MUST as is home to an enormous amount of relics, from porcelain, to intricate gold jewelry, to models of Dutch ships that use to sail the waterways.
-There is so much variety in this exhibit, I’m convinced there is something for everyone.
+Look around the souvenirs shops that line Amsterdam’s city.
+You’ll notice lots of trinkets in white and blue with beautiful designs – replicas of the iconic Dutch porcelain.
+In the Rijks Special Collection exhibit on the ground level, they have an impressive collection of original Dutch porcelain that’s absolutely breathtaking.
+If 2D art isn’t really your favorite, skip the rest of the museum and head here first – the Special Collections exhibit is a MUST.
+It’s home to an enormous variety of relics from porcelain, to intricate gold jewelry, to models of Dutch ships that use to sail the waterways.
+To be sure, there is so much variety in this exhibit I’m convinced there is something for everyone.